-To understand why this occurs, think of it this way: Why would someone ever buy a bond yielding 3% when they could buy an otherwise identical bond yielding 4%?
-They wouldn’t, so the bond's price needs to fall to bring the yield to a level where an investor may want to own the bond.
+To understand why this occurs, think of it this way: Investors would not buy a bond yielding 3% when they could buy an otherwise identical bond yielding 4%.
+The bond's price needs to fall to bring the yield up to a level where an investor may want to own the bond.

 With this in mind, we can determine that:

 - A bond trades at a premium when its coupon rate is higher than the prevailing interest rates.

 - A bond trades at a discount when its coupon rate is lower than prevailing interest rates.